Course Code: elp

 Ever wonder what to do with your employees and how to keep them effectively producing?
-Today we'll focus on evaluation, discipline, and termination processes.
+This lesson will focus on evaluation, discipline, and termination processes.
 You'll learn how to tackle these tough issues without violating any laws in the process.

 If you ever have to deal with upset people at work (employee outbursts, customer complaints, or vendor concerns) then this lesson is for you!
-We'll talk about dispute resolution tools that will help you turn conflicts into win-win situations.
+This lesson will show you some dispute resolution tools that will help you turn conflicts into win-win situations.

 Do you ever wonder what happens behind courthouse doors?
-Today we'll talk about the litigation process from start to finish so that you'll know what to expect if you someday find yourself in court.
-We'll also go over legal jargon—words like depositions and interrogatories—so that you really understand the words lawyers commonly use.
+This lesson will talk about the litigation process from start to finish so that you'll know what to expect if you someday find yourself in court.
+It will also go over legal jargon—words like depositions and interrogatories—so that you really understand the words lawyers commonly use.

 While discrimination should be a thing of the past, prejudice still pops up in the workplace.
-In this lesson, we'll talk about how to comply with Title VII law, which prohibits discrimination at work.
-The examples and strategies we discuss will make this law easy to understand.
+This lesson will talk about how to comply with Title VII law, which prohibits discrimination at work.
+The examples and strategies discussed here will make this law easy to understand.

 Has anyone ever requested a special accommodation from you?
-Today, we'll explore what the laws are about this issue.
+This lesson will explore what the laws are about this issue.
 You'll find out what your duty is regarding accommodation and learn to analyze your workplace to determine whether it's compliant.

 Suppose there's labor talk whispered in the halls of your workplace.
 What do you do?
-In this lesson, we'll discuss the legal rights of unions to organize.
-We'll also consider unfair labor practices that both unions and management need to watch out for.
+This lesson will discuss the legal rights of unions to organize.
+You'll also consider unfair labor practices that both unions and management need to watch out for.

 Collective bargaining, grievance and appeal, strikes—what do these things have in common?
 They're all processes that can occur in a union environment.
-Today we'll talk about how to prepare for and handle union bargaining and appeals.
+This lesson will talk about how to prepare for and handle union bargaining and appeals.

 What are your obligations when it comes to keeping employees safe on the job?
-In this lesson, we'll focus on employee safety and reporting.
+This lesson will focus on employee safety and reporting.
 You'll get Internet resources where you can look up specifics about your particular work environment.

 Legal compliance requires an entire corporate strategy.
-Today in our final lesson, we'll focus on tools, tactics, and resources you can use to create an environment of compliance in your workplace.
+The final lesson will focus on tools, tactics, and resources you can use to create an environment of compliance in your workplace.